-We're related to the melons, pumpkins and squash but we have our individual style.
-We're not round and fat like they are – we're usually torpedo-shaped with green to dark green or white skin surrounding a whitish edible pulp containing seeds which are in a gelatinous jelly.
-Some of us have small rounded ridges; some have smooth skin with scattered small bumps or prickles; some of us are very prickly indeed!
-The older we get the more bitter our seeds become so go for varieties such as Lebanese and long telegraph cucumbers which have smaller sweeter seeds.
+We're related to the melons, pumpkins and squash but we have our style.
+We're not round like they are – we're usually torpedo-shaped with green to dark green or white skin surrounding a crisp white edible flesh containing seeds.
+Some of us have small rounded ridges; some have smooth skin with scattered small bumps; some of us are very prickly indeed!
+The older we get the more bitter our seeds become so go for varieties such as Lebanese and telegraph cucumbers which have smaller sweeter seeds.
+Or baby cucumbers that are great for snacking.

 Gherkins or Pickling cucumber